RHS Driver Education Overview

 There are no academic requirements in order to take the driver education class. there are academic requirements in order to apply for a permit or license after finishing the driver education class.

-A $65.00 fee is required before a registration form is processed.
-(Process to pay fee, register, and be assigned to Driver Education classes).
-Payments can be made online only after registration has been completed.
 Students that are dismissed from driver education class due to behavior or attendance problems will not be allowed to take driver education a second time through the Wake County Public School System.

 Parents are highly encouraged to attend a parent/teen meeting, held on the last day of the classroom session for driver education students.
 This meeting will inform parents and students of behind-the-wheel procedures and provide the best practices for parents teaching teens to drive.
 Attending parents will receive a Parent-Teen Driver Training Manual and DVD designed to give parents proper driving techniques and lessons, to help themselves and their teen, during Phases 1 of graduated licensing.

 You must be 14½ years of age for the required 30-hour classroom portion.
 Driver Education is offered through a private contractor, Jordan Driving School, after school hours, Saturdays, holiday breaks and during summer months.
 Driver Education is offered to each eligible student residing within Wake County, who pays a $65 fee to register for a class.
 A lead teacher at each of the WCPSS high schools is assigned to administer the Driver Education program.